 As a side note, SEO consultancy is relatively new in German with most companies only being three to four years old, with the firms generally only having two to five employees.

 Social media in Germany is not as predominant in comparison to other top OECD countries.
-Only 50% of adults use social media.
-Out of those, 81% are between 18 and 34 years old with only 39% of Germans older than 34 are active in social media.
-This signifies the wealthy part of the population being mostly absent from social media, meaning a lot of lost opportunity for marketers.
+Out of 38 million social media users in Germany, 94.8% are adults.
+Out of those, 48.7% are between 18 and 34 years old with only 46.1% of Germans older than 34 are active on social media.
+This signifies the increase of the older population using social media in the country, meaning a lot of lost opportunity for marketers.
 The importance of social media is nonetheless on the rise with more and more people using its services.
-The most popular networks are Facebook with 21% of all Germans using it daily which constitutes 24 million people.
-It is followed by Instagram with 9% of people using it on a daily basis.
-Instagram’s rise is particularly big with an increase of 50% from 2017 when only 6% of Germans used Instagram on a daily basis.
-The increase of weekly increase in the use of Instagram is even bigger going up from 9% in 2017 to 15% in 2018.

 After taking the different aspects of the German digital landscape into account, it becomes apparent that the country has a distinct character.
 The German preference for descriptive advertisement should be kept in mind and used as an advantage.
 Simply replicating strategies used in other countries does not guarantee success.
 Germans desire for quality goods is another key aspect worth noting, as quality is more important than price to many Germans.
 Most aspects of the German culture are easy to grasp and understand.
 They will want to get a good deal, but if the product offers good quality, they are more than willing to pay extra.
 The sheer size of the market, combined with the universal access to the internet allows marketers to make use of the many opportunities, connecting them to their target audience.
 Marketers have noticed this, with 36% of European marketers willing to move to Germany in order to advance their career.